RickZee/rust-playground/learning-plan.md

            .map_err(|_| "Failed to delete note")?;
        Ok(())
    }
    ```

    Update the `rocket` function: `.mount("/", routes![index, list_notes, create_note, update_note, delete_note])`.

 **Time**: 7-10 days.
 Focus on integrating the frontend and backend.

 ---

-### Step 5: Deploy to a Linux Server
+## Step 5: Deploy to a Linux Server

-**Goal**: Deploy your CRUD app to a Linux server (e.g., Ubuntu) and add a simple feature like note search to enhance functionality.
+**Goal**: Deploy your CRUD app to a Linux server (e.g., Ubuntu) and add a note search feature to enhance functionality.

 **Lessons**:

 - Package your Rust app as a binary for Linux.
 - Configure a Linux server with a reverse proxy (Nginx) and SQLite persistence.
 - Implement a text search feature for notes.

 **Instructions for Hosting on Linux**:

 1. **Set Up a Linux Server**:
    - Use a cloud provider like DigitalOcean, AWS EC2, or Linode to provision an Ubuntu 22.04 server.
    - SSH into the server: `ssh user@your-server-ip`.